TarekRaafat/skalex/docs/documentation.md

 #### `upsertMany(docs, matchKey, options?)`

 Batch upsert.
 For each doc in `docs`, matches on `matchKey` and updates if found, inserts otherwise.
-Issues a single save at the end (honouring `autoSave`).
+Runs through a single pipeline pass: one connection check, one lock check, one snapshot, one dirty mark, one save, one session-stats increment.
+Per-document `beforeInsert` / `afterInsert` / `beforeUpdate` / `afterUpdate` plugin hooks, watch events, and changelog entries still fire with op-correct payloads.

 | Option | Type | Description |
 |--------|------|-------------|